mickeytheq/hades/docs/feature/performance.md

 - A neutral Asset card
 - Each test was run 5 times
+- Each test ran 100 iterations (times below are for all iterations)
 - Results are in seconds (lower is better)
-- 100 iterations (times below are for all iterations)

 AHLCG plugin - 11.09, 10.84, 10.78, 10.70, 10.71 seconds
 Hades - 2.46, 2.27, 2.24, 2.24, 2.23 seconds